 S-T Samara: A dry, winged fruit containing one seed.
 Example: ash, elm.
 Scape: A leafless stalk of a flower or an inflorescence.
 Schizocarp: A fruit developed from two fused ovaries; the two fruit separate from one another at maturity; each fruit contains 1 seed.
 Sepal: the outer layer of floral parts, often (but not always) green and leaf-like in appearance.
 Serrate: Toothed Sessile: Having no stalk Simple: A leaf that is not divided into leaflets.
+Sinus: The portion of the edge of a leaf that is indented in between two lobes.
 Solitary: A single flower (as opposed to flowers in a cluster or inflorescence.)
 Spadix: An inflorescence with a single thickened axis embedded with numerous small flowers.
 Spathe: A large bract that subtends the spadix (the inflorescence found in the aroid family).
 Spike: An inflorescence with a single axis and flowers without stalks.
 Spur: A stem with very short internodes.
 Stamen: the pollen-bearing organ of a seed plant, usually consisting of an anther and a filament.
 Stigma: The top part of the female pistil.
 It receives pollen.
 Stigmatic slit: The opening to the pistil of the milkweeds (Asclepias species) Stipule: an appendage, often leaf-like Strobilus: Cone-shaped reproductive structure common in gymnosperms.
 Style: The section of the pistil located between the stigma and the ovary.
 Subtend: Situated below another structure.
 Tepal: When petals and sepals cannot be distinguished from one another, they are referred to as tepals.
 Trifoliate: A compound leaf with three leaflets.
 Triternate: A compound leaf with three leaflets, each of which is subdivided into three sections.